-We are a late clinical-stage cell therapy company and we have incurred net losses since our inception.
+We are a clinical-stage cell therapy company and we have incurred net losses since our inception.
 We anticipate that we will continue to incur significant losses for the foreseeable future, and may never achieve or maintain profitability.

 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we will continue to incur significant research and development and other expenses related to our clinical development and ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
 Since our inception, we have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical trials.
 Our financial condition and operating results, including net losses, may fluctuate significantly from quarter to quarter and year to year.
 Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future operating performance.
 Additionally, net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-Our net losses were \$168.7 million and \$172.0 million for the years ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$465.8 million.
+Our net losses were \$190.4 million and \$168.7 million for the years ended December 31, 2023, we had an accumulated deficit of \$656.2 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.